Skip to Content

 How to Make Coffee Filter Butterflies

 Lay out and flatten your round coffee filters.
 Draw random designs on the coffee filter with a variety of marker colors.
-Create two tie dyed coffee filters for each butterfly.
+Create two tie-dyed coffee filters for each butterfly.

-Remember that color combinations next to each other on the color wheel will become muddy once blended – red and green; blue and orange; yellow and purple.
+Remember that some color combinations next to each other on the color wheel will become muddy once blended – red and green; blue and orange; yellow and purple.

 Using markers to color on coffee filter for craft project.